 As we saw demonstrated live in our hackathon, your professional background and training has a big impact on how you approach data science problems, and the best results tend to come when you can assemble a team that combines multiple different approaches.

-The goal, naturally, should always be to work together towards a desired positive impact, rather than further contributing to the Model Impact Epidemic.
+The goal, naturally, should always be to work together towards a desired positive impact, rather than further contributing to the Model Impact Disaster.
 One of the major reasons people aren’t seeing the ROI they’d like on ML projects is that they hesitate to put models into production.

 You’ll never have perfect data.
 Your model will never be perfect.
 The criteria for rolling out a machine learning project into production should simply be that it has some net positive impact on your business’s bottom line, even if the impact is small.
 So don’t wait for perfect model.
 If your model has impact, get it into production, and then iterate from there.